 It’s important to have a plan, but without clear communication your plan could be useless.

-The SafeColleges Training System includes several courses in our Emergency Management category: Active Shooter, Crisis Response and Recovery, Terrorism: Awareness and Response.
-All of these courses provide administrators and staff with strategies on the best strategies to handle these emergency situations, response plans, the aftermath, and more!
+The SafeColleges Training System includes several courses in our Emergency Management category: Active Shooter, Active Shooter: Run, Hide, Fight, Crisis Response and Recovery, and Terrorism: Awareness and Response.
+These courses provide administrators and staff with strategies on the best strategies to handle these emergency situations, proper response plans, how to handle the aftermath, and more.